-MS AISE's policy is to actively manage capital in order to meet regulatory requirements and contribute to the Company's target to deliver a cross-cycle return on equity after tax in excess of 7% (2020: 7%).
-As at

-31 December 2021 MS AISE's Solvency Ratio was 128.9% (2020: 134.7%).
-This decrease is mainly driven by the increase in SCR which exceeded to increase in own funds during the reporting period.
-For further explanation on the SCR movements reference is made to section E.2 of this report.
+MS AISE's policy is to actively manage capital in order to meet regulatory requirements and contribute to the Company's target to deliver a cross-cycle return on equity after tax in excess of 7% (2021: 7%).
+As at 31 December 2022 MS AISE's Solvency Ratio was 159.4% (2021: 128.9%).
+This increase is mainly driven by the increase of the own funds.
+For further explanation on own funds movements, reference is made to the explanations above.

 There is no restriction to Tier 1 capital.
-Furthermore, Tier 3 capital, representing the net deferred tax assets on the Solvency II balance sheet, provides a SCR coverage of 3.5% which is well within the 15% limit imposed by Article 82 of Delegated Regulation (EU) 2015/35.
+Furthermore, Tier 3 capital, representing the net deferred tax assets on the Solvency II balance sheet, is nihil as at 31 December 2022 due to tax liabilities being higher as the corresponding assets.
+Therefore, the 15% limit imposed by Article 82 of Delegated Regulation (EU) 2015/35 is respected.

-The amount of eligible own funds to cover the MCR has been adjusted to exclude Tier 3 capital, as ineligible.
-No adjustments to Tier 1 and 2 capital are required.
+The amount of eligible own funds to cover the MCR should exclude Tier 3 capital as ineligible.
+However, as Tier 3 own funds is valued at zero as at 31 December 2022, no specific restatement is required.
+There are no restrictions to Tier 1 and 2 capital in respect of MCR coverage.